datastax/dsbulk/manual/settings.md

 The query to use.
 Optional.

+It is not required to qualify the table with a keyspace name.
+If the keyspace is _not_ provided however, then `schema.keyspace` _must_ be provided.

-If not specified, then *schema.keyspace* and *schema.table* must be specified, and dsbulk will infer the appropriate statement based on the table's metadata, using all available columns.
+If this setting is not specified, then *schema.keyspace* and *schema.table* must be specified, and dsbulk will infer the appropriate statement based on the table's metadata, using all available columns.

 In load worflows, the statement can be any `INSERT` or `UPDATE` statement, but **must** use named bound variables exclusively; positional bound variables will not work.